DrPollo/editor/README.md

 Web map to input enhanced location in web applications and websites.

-InputMap uses leafletjs 1.x and vectorGrid plugin to provide an interactive layer of relevant area
+InputMap uses leafletjs 1.x and vectorGrid plugin to provide an interactive layer of relevant area.

-## Overview

 InputMap is meant to be used in an iframe tag, it can be controlled via params: